Close your eyes and picture it. You’re at a bustling craft fair, hoping for your first sale when a customer approaches your booth with a big smile …

 Discounting Prices (your loss varies, but can add up quickly)

-Sure, there’s a time and place for discounts, but they must, then, be factored into your overall business plan and factored into the “business expenses” portion of your pricing strategy.
+Sure, there’s a time and place for discounts.
+But they must the be factored into your overall business plan and factored into the “business expenses” portion of your pricing strategy.
 Instead of just handing out discounts whenever you’re asked, I suggest you:

 (a) create a plan for discounts and sales at the beginning of the business year or quarter and stick with it,